polterguy/fine-tune-hyperlambda/snippets/static-snippets/validation/example-3.md

-I have the following code:
+Wrap the following code into an endpoint and return the result.
+Do NOT add any comments or explanation

 ```hyperlambda
 strings.concat